 The grieving process is cyclical and does not always occur in order.
 The five stages of grief are:

 You will probably experience one or more stages of grief at a time.
 After placement, many women do not have the time to rest and recover for the full amount of time recommended by their doctor.
 Some women also hide their pregnancies and give themselves no amount of time to rest and heal their bodies.
 Pregnancy and childbirth are physically challenging.
 Then the emotional and mental trauma from adoptive placement creates additional layers of stress.
-We encourage you to acknowledge what you are going through physically, mentally and emotionally and take care of yourself.
+We encourage you to acknowledge what you are going through physically, mentally, and emotionally and take care of yourself.

 You may feel a pull to delay your grief.
-Sometimes, life has to come first, and we understand that.
+Sometimes, life must come first, and we understand that.
 However, make sure you don’t delay it too long because your grief will not go away.
 The sooner you face it head-on, the sooner you will learn to cope and coexist with it in a healthy way.

 Adoption is a life-changing decision.
 Finding emotional support is an important part in the process of healing.
 Having a support system is critical for you.
 Some women may have family or friends to support them; and even if you do, sometimes you can feel guilty or worried about being a burden to those friends or family members.
 Whether or not you may have a friend or family member you can confide in and to be a support for you, it is helpful to have a counselor to help you work through these emotions.
 In California, the law requires the adopting families pay for a minimum of three counseling sessions for you.
 The adoption lawyers at Moore Law for Children encourage adopting families to pay for as much counseling as is needed.
 There are also free birth mother support groups where women come together as a community every month to share and support one another.